 Most successful bloggers are grateful to have those mistakes pointed out in a respectful way, and they also encourage feedback in the form of ideas, suggestions, comments, likes, and so on.

 Ultimately, successful bloggers realize that those corrections aren’t personal, and what’s more, they play into the success of the overall business.

 “Take criticism seriously, but not personally.
 If there is truth or merit in the criticism, try to learn from it.
 Otherwise, let it roll right off you.” – Hilary Clinton

 9. They blog for more than the money

 Let me start this section out by pointing out that we all want to make money with our blogs.
 Of course we do!
-We love our blogs, and if e can turn them into legitimate businesses that provide us a comfortable life.
-What’s wrong with that?
+We love our blogs, and if we can turn them into legitimate businesses that provide us a comfortable life, what’s wrong with that?
 Nothing.

 The point here is that new bloggers probably aren’t going to make money for a while.

 The bloggers that make it through the tough beginning tend to have a stronger motivation for blogging than just money.
 That motivation carries them through those times they aren’t making money.